Home » 30 Minute Meals » Balsamic Cranberry Chicken Skillet

 • Pour the cranberry mixture over the chicken, including the sugar and juices at the bottom of the bowl.

-• Transfer pan to the oven, and bake for 15-20 minutes, until chicken is cooked through (165 degrees) and the cranberries are tender and wrinkled.
+• Transfer pan to the oven, and bake for 15-20 minutes, until chicken is cooked through (165°F) and the cranberries are tender and wrinkled.
 Serve with additional sprigs of herbs, if desired.

 Notes

-• Chicken breasts: For this recipe it’s best to use the thicker chicken pieces typically sold simply as chicken breasts in the store.
+1. Chicken: For this recipe it’s best to use the thicker pieces typically sold simply as chicken breasts in the store.
 (I often recommend thin-sliced chicken for recipes that cook completely on the stovetop.)
-You can also use chicken thighs — brown them the same way, but plan on a longer baking time.
+You can also use chicken thighs; brown them the same way, but plan on a longer baking time.

 Nutrition Estimate